denniskaselow/dartemis/README.md

         Position(this.x, this.y);
     }
     ```
-    Or if you want to use a `PooledComponent` (see [dartemis_transformer](https://pub.dartlang.org/packages/dartemis_transformer)
+    Or if you want to use a `PooledComponent`:
-    if you want to use them without having to write this code):

     ```dart
     class Position extends PooledComponent {